thmyrk/developer-happiness-blog/_posts/2018-08-15-how-to-setup-nvidia-drivers-on-ubuntu-18-04-on-dell-g5.md

 comments: true
 ---

-Linux is a great!
+Linux is great!
 It's configurable, it's perfect for developers and it gives you an overall nice experience.
 Unless... you are installing it on a new machine and something doesn't go right.

 You have to give it to Mac and Windows - they don't offer the same flexibility as Linux systems, but at least they